Please Note: The Round Tower is closed on May 21st due to restoration work.

 How does the restoration impact our visitors and neighbours?

-Find practical updates here, including temporary closures and changes to access, as well as all the experiences you can still enjoy while the Observatory is being restored.
+Find practical updates here, including temporary closures as well as all the experiences you can still enjoy while the Observatory is being restored.

 You’ll find questions and answers about the neighbour and visitor experience during the restoration period at the bottom of this page.
 If you have any other enquiries, you are always welcome to contact the Round Tower at post@rundetaarn.dk